Jeremy Blake: Death

 On July 10, 2007, Blake found Duncan dead in their apartment, the result of an apparent suicide.
 On July 17, 2007, Blake was reported missing off New York's Rockaway Beach in Queens.
 According to press reports, a woman had called 911 to report that she saw a man walking out into the ocean.
 Blake's clothes and wallet were reportedly found along with a suicide note that referred to Duncan.
 On July 22, 2007, Blake's body was found by a fisherman in the waters off Sea Girt, New Jersey.
 Blake's cause of death was presumed to be suicide by drowning.

 According to statements by acquaintances of the couple that have appeared in published reports (including an article in the January 2008 Vanity Fair), Blake said that he and Duncan were being followed and harassed by Scientologists prior to his disappearance.
 Blake also included his allegations of harassment by Scientologists and others in a 27-page "chronicle" he prepared for a lawsuit he planned to file.

-On November 30, 2008, the New York Posts Page Six reported that Bret Easton Ellis is writing a screenplay about Duncan and Blake.
-Director Gus Van Sant signed on as a consultant for the movie, which is being produced by Braxton Pope and Kevin Frakes.

 The Law & Order episode "Bogeyman" in season 18 is loosely based on the deaths of Duncan and Blake.
 In the episode, the body of the character paralleling Theresa Duncan has forensic evidence that calls into question her suicide, while the Jeremy Blake parallel character survives his suicide attempt.
 A legal case against him is disrupted by the cult group Systemotics, resulting in a near mistrial followed by a plea accepted after the ADA implies both he and the judge are connected to Systemotics.

 The nightclub Bungalow 8, which operated in New York City from 2001 to 2009, was named for Blake's 1998 video work.

 David Berman, a frontman of the band Silver Jews, wrote a song called "My Pillow is the Threshold" for Blake after Duncan's suicide.